 Dogs have always been a part of my life.
 From the family dogs we had while I was growing up to the dogs that have shared my life as an adult.

-It was during a ‘between dogs’ gap that I started volunteering for Dogs Trust which is where I met Polly (who sadly crossed the Rainbow Bridge on 1st April 2019).
+It was during a ‘between dogs’ gap that I started volunteering for Dogs Trust in Merseyside which is where I met Polly (who sadly crossed the Rainbow Bridge on 1st April 2019).
 Polly had been in the kennels for seven months and, at just two years old, was looking for her third home.
 That is when the learning really started!

 Polly had some issues which led me onto the path of learning about canine behaviour (just out of interest at the time!) and I enrolled on a Diploma in Canine Behaviour and Psychology.

 After years behind a desk or steering wheel in corporate and public service roles, redundancy gave me the push I needed to make a career with dogs.
 I trained as a tutor with Puppy School, the organisation founded by Gwen Bailey who pioneered the use of animal behaviour knowledge in the rehoming of unwanted pets while working for a large animal welfare charity.